d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 1. Obtain an interesting dataset.
 In the early days, these datasets required expensive sensors.
 For instance, the [Apple QuickTake 100](https://en.wikipedia.org/wiki/Apple_QuickTake) of 1994 sported a whopping 0.3 Megapixel (VGA) resolution, capable of storing up to 8 images, all for the price of \$1,000.
 1. Preprocess the dataset with hand-crafted features based on some knowledge of optics, geometry, other analytic tools, and occasionally on the serendipitous discoveries of lucky graduate students.
 1. Feed the data through a standard set of feature extractors such as the SIFT (scale-invariant feature transform) :cite:`Lowe.2004`, the SURF (speeded up robust features) :cite:`Bay.Tuytelaars.Van-Gool.2006`, or any number of other hand-tuned pipelines.
-For instance, OpenCV still uses SIFT extractors.
+OpenCV still provides SIFT extractors to this day!
 1. Dump the resulting representations into your favorite classifier, likely a linear model or kernel method, to train a classifier.

 If you spoke to machine learning researchers,